hackoclipse/waybackurls-and-linkfinder-combined/README.md

 this does save the files in the same folder so it's reccomanded to start this in a new folder. the output would be placed in "output.txt" file.

+to run it send the command as: bash run.sh websiteurl extension bash run.sh example.com js